 As of publishing this article, Chrome OS currently does not support DNS encryption.

 NOTE: If you have configured your operating system to use DoH or DoT, you do not need to additionally configure your web browser to use your DNS encryption method of choice.

 - Any Chromium-based browser (e.g. Google Chrome, Microsoft Edge, Opera)

 How is DoH and DoT useful to me?

 The DoH and DoT protocols encrypt your Internet URL/IPv4 request data.
 This increases privacy for consumers.

 How is Safe Surfer going to use these new technologies?

 A major part of the Safe Surfer service relies upon the DNS technology (in DNS being a “phonebook”, we can therefore allow or block specific websites).
 As classic DNS is progressively phased out for most consumers, we will be providing DoH and DoT options for our customers.
-Our mobile apps will eventually use these protocols, and you will be able to find configuration options on our website in the future for manually configuring operating systems and web browsers to use these new technologies.
+Our iOS app now supports both DoH and DoT, and we also provide DoH and DoT URI links for operating systems and web browsers to use.